Best 2 year fixed rate bonds in the UK 2021

 The best 2 year fixed rate bond for you will be the one that best meets your individual needs.
 So here are some points to consider when choosing your account:

 - Interest rate.
-This is arguably one of the top factors when selecting your bond since you want your money to earn the best interest rate possible if it is tied in for two years.
-Also check if the interest is paid annually (so you can benefit from compound interest in the second year) or at the very end of the two years.
+This is arguably one of the top factors when selecting your bond since you want your money to earn the best interest rate possible if it is tied in for 2 years.
+Also check if the interest is paid annually (so you can benefit from compound interest in the second year) or at the very end of the 2 years.

 - Account opening and management.
 Can you easily open the account online or do you need to go into a branch?
 And can you then manage or view your savings online or from a mobile app if that’s what you would prefer?